Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Introduction

 where $u(t,x)=\lim_{N\to \infty} u_N(t,x)$ and $u_N$ is solution of the equation with drift coefficient $b_N(z)=b(z \wedge N)$.
 If $\sigma(z)=z$, it is expected that the solution will still blow up, as observed in \cite{joseph-ovhal25} in the discrete case of interacting SDEs.
 Recent extensions have been provided in \cite{CFHS} for the colored noise in time: in particular, their results show that if $b(z)=z^p$ for some $p>1+\frac{2}{d}$, then the solution will not explode, provided that the initial condition is small enough.

-Furthermore, an especial attention has been put in the case of the stochastic heat equation with locally Lipschitz coefficients which are super-linear.
-The one-dimensional case has been considered in \cite{Salins-EJP}, where the author proved existence of global solutions assuming that $b$ satisfies the {\it infinite Osgood-condition} and allowing $\sigma$ to grow superlinearly.
-On the entire domain $\mathbb{R}^d$ and assuming that $\sigma$ is constant, in \cite{Salins-SD2022} the existence of global solutions has been proved provided that $b$ satisfies an Osgood-type condition.
-The extension of this result to the case where $\sigma$ may have super-linear growth at infinity has been addressed in \cite{CFHS} (see also \cite{CH-ProcAMS}).
-Finally, in \cite{Salins-TransAMS} a general parabolic SPDE on a bounded domain of $\mathbb{R}^d$ has been considered, assuming that the nonlinearities $f$ and $\sigma$ grow superlinear and $f$ is not assumed to be dissipative.
-Then, the author provides kind of Osgood-conditions of $f$ and $\sigma$ under which there is no explosion of the solution in finite time.
+Special attention has been given to the case of the stochastic heat equation with super-linear locally Lipschitz coefficients, driven by space-time Gaussian white noise.
+The case $d=1$ was considered in article \cite{Salins-EJP}, in which the author proved the existence of a global solution when $b$ satisfies the {\it infinite Osgood-condition} and $\sigma$ grows super-linearly.
+In higher dimensions, the existence of a global solution on the entire domain $\mathbb{R}^d$ was proved in \cite{Salins-SD2022}, when $b$ satisfies an Osgood-type condition and $\sigma$ is constant.
+The extension of this result to the case when $\sigma$ may have super-linear has been addressed in \cite{CFHS} (see also \cite{CH-ProcAMS}).
+Finally, in \cite{Salins-TransAMS} a general parabolic SPDE on a bounded domain of $\mathbb{R}^d$ has been considered, assuming that the coefficients $b$ and $\sigma$ grow superlinearly, and $b$ may not be dissipative.
+In the same article, the author provides some Osgood-type conditions on $b$ and $\sigma$ under which there is no explosion of the solution in finite time.

-For SDEs driven by L\'evy white noise in time, this topic has been widely studied, but not as much as the Gaussian analogue; see, for example, \cite{XPG15}.
-Similarly, stochastic evolution equations have also been studied in different frameworks.
-Recently, the stochastic heat equation with non-Lipschitz coefficients driven by a time-homogeneous compensated Poisson random measure was studied in \cite{KM25}.
-To our knowledge, the only work that studies SPDEs driven by a time-space L\'evy white noise in a context similar to this work is \cite{WYZ24}, where the existence of a weak solution for the heat equation driven by truncated $\alpha$-stable white noises with non-Lipschitz coefficients is proved.
-This is achieved using an approximation weak convergence method for the coefficient.
-However, it is not known if the framework in \cite{WYZ24} is equivalent to ours, nor is it known if this weak solution also satisfies the mild formulation.

 In the present article, we continue this line of investigation dedicated to SPDEs with locally Lipschitz coefficients.
-The novelty lies in establishing the well-posedness of random-field solutions for a hyperbolic class of SPDEs driven by a space-time L\'evy white noise with possibly infinite variance, such as {\em the symmetric $\alpha$-stable L\'evy white noise} for $\alpha \in (0,2)$ in space-time.
+The novelty lies in establishing the well-posedness of random-field solutions for a hyperbolic class of SPDEs driven by a space-time L\'evy white noise with possibly infinite variance, such as {\em the symmetric $\alpha$-stable L\'evy white noise} for $\alpha \in (0,2)$ in space-time.This is the first work in the literature to treat non-Lipschitz coefficients using the random field approach, for SPDEs driven by a general class of L\'evy white noises, including those with infinite variance.